 Originally the favourite pet of ancient Chinese emperors, the ‘Chrysanthemum Dog’ is still one of our nation’s favourite dogs; her gentle and affectionate personality has seen her adored through the centuries.
-Read on to discover whether the Shih Tzu cross is equally as endearing as her pedigree parent.
+To know what you might be getting by adopting a Shih Tzu cross, you must first learn all about her pedigree parent, the Shih Tzu.

 The breed is a trustful kind and although initially wary of strangers, the dog easily makes friends.
 A Shih Tzu is an adaptive animal capable of finding peace and comfort in any type of living space, especially where there is warmth and company.
 To this end she is not happy to be left in a cold room or outdoors, and will be especially unhappy about being left alone.
 That being said, as long as she is eventually reunited with her family she can deal with short periods of loneliness reasonably well.